bmsCoreFacility/requests/1172/231213_orbitrapLumos/3d2/runningDiann.md

 ```

 Rerun all of this using the database that Eric Pringle sent us.
+I made a separate directory for this analysis called project_3d2Aug.

 Do this using a shell script, as below.